Valentinles/Vehicle-Portal/README.md

   "AllowedHosts": "*"
 }
 ```
-- In your *package manger console* type
+- In your *package manger console* type:

 ```
 update-database